C-SPAN online feed briefly interrupted by Russian TV

 C-SPAN is investigating how its online feed of the House of Representatives Thursday was interrupted by programming for the Kremlin-backed broadcaster RT, a network that an intelligence report said collaborated with WikiLeaks in a propaganda effort to discredit the U.S.

-C-SPAN said in a statement that the problem was likely a routing issue, since RT is one of the networks that C-SPAN regularly monitors.
+C-SPAN said in a statement the problem was likely an internal routing issue, since RT is one of the networks that C-SPAN regularly monitors.
+"We don't believe that we were hacked," the channel said.

 Spokesman Howard Mortman said C-SPAN's website was replaced by RT for about 10 minutes.
 He said the network is "investigating and troubleshooting this occurrence."